 Financial Strength of the Developer – This is probably one of the requirements that should be given priority at the beginning of any new golf course development.
 A significant amount of up-front capital will be required before the developer will be able to get the construction loan, the developer must realize the cash needs of the project he will have to provide personally.
 Typically, the developer of a new course will have to be prepared to cover the cost of down payments for the property, planning and design costs, hiring of consultants for environmental surveys, preparation of market feasibility studies, costs of acquiring permits and approvals and other expenses before getting permanent financing.
 In addition, most lenders will expect the developer to have a significant percentage of their own money in the deal and will only loan 60% – 80% of the total costs.

 - Pre-construction costs – Hiring consultants (market appraisers, environmental consultants, engineers, golf architect, land planner, attorney for zoning and permitting work and others) will be required to be retained before the loan for building the course can be finalized.

 - Construction, grow-in and start-up costs

 - Construction and purchase of ancillary items such as clubhouse, maintenance facility, on-course restrooms, maintenance equipment, course furnishings and other necessary items.

-Of the 4 major financing components listed above, the 2nd item (Pre-construction costs) is the most difficult to finance.
+Of the four major financing components listed above, the 2nd item (pre-construction costs) is the most difficult to finance.
 The costs to go from project inception to having all the necessary work done that will meet lending requirements is very hard to determine because of the uncertainty of acquiring permits and approvals.
 Funding for this part of a project is generally done by the developer, either out-of-pocket or by sale of shares in the project to investors.
 These funds for pre-construction costs are high-risk loans as the money may be spent and key approvals may not be granted.